Ijasdeen/Restaurant/README.md

  # Note
  Please make sure that your computer is connected to the internet.
 Becase there are only CDN of bootstrap frameworks.
 There are certain downloaded files for photos gallery.

-However, I higly suggest you to be online when you open the project.